nusco/narjillos/backlog.md

 * More intuitive track/untrack mouse commands °°
 * Reliable tracking with double-click even at a distance °°
+* Start without ancestry by default (to avoid OutOfMemory errors in the long run) °°
 * Limit panning inside space area °
+* Tutorial
 * Status bar
-* Start without ancestry by default (to avoid OutOfMemory errors in the long run)
 * Save/load experiment from menu
 * "About"/"Help" menus
+* Package as native app for Mac
 * Zoo mode (switch from narjillo to narjillo)
 * Externalize configurable parameters to YAML
-* Tutorial
 * Run in a browser
-* Package as native app for Mac
-* Package as native app for Windows
+* Package as native Windows app
 * GUI
-* Issue warning when Java 8 is not installed
+* Package Java runtime with command-line program?

 ###Genetist